sharmalab/Hummingbird/README.md

 $ tail -f ~/.parallelcluster/pcluster-cli.log
 ````

-* To start a worker node, issue the below command from the head node:
+* To start a worker node, log in to the head node and issue the below command from there:

 ````
 $ srun --pty bash